ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-be came (
-to bis boat much later than usual, to the {
-great surprise of those who were in the (
-habit of observing his then undeviating
-punctuality.
-He went ont in a boat as (
-heretofore to inspect a ship, which blew
-up before he reached her.
+before he reached her.
 Had he left the ,
 shore a few minutes sooner he must have ,
 perished with the rest on board.
 Authors and Printers.